Chart Color Schemes

 Health

-Health performance in Macquarie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Macquarie is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

 Macquarie faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.

-The rate of private health cover is very high, at approximately 57% of the total population (around 1,809 people), compared to 62.4% in the Australian Capital Territory.
-The most common medical conditions in the area are mental health issues and asthma, affecting 10.1 and 8.3% of residents respectively, while 66.5% report being completely clear of medical ailments, compared to 70.2% across the Australian Capital Territory.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 18.2% of residents aged 65 and over (577 people), higher than the 14.3% in the Australian Capital Territory.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Private health cover is very high at approximately 57% of the total population (around 1,844 people), compared to 62.4% in the Australian Capital Territory.
+Mental health issues and asthma are the most common medical conditions, affecting 10.1 and 8.3% of residents respectively.
+About 66.5% of residents report no medical ailments, compared to 70.2% in the Australian Capital Territory.
+Working-age residents have a higher prevalence of chronic health conditions than average.
+The area has 18.3% of residents aged 65 and over (591 people), which is higher than the 14.3% in the Australian Capital Territory.
+Health outcomes among seniors present some challenges, though they rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health